bSchnepp/FreedomEditor/README.md

 	- Theming, ala Notepad++.
 Option to ignore system GTK+ theme.
 	- Shoehorn GPU acceleration for SOMETHING.

+	- Create a simple module so that FreedomEditor can be integrated into an IDE..?
 ___

 Design goals:

 	- Minimize/Eliminate use of the mouse (while still allowing it) as much as possible.
 	- All commands can be done with CTRL+(FUNCTION), or with the Function keys.
-	- Integrate the SHARPER language into the editor.
+	- Integrate the SHARPER language into the editor?
-	- Write in GTK.
-Qt is a no-no.
+	- Use GTK as it "feels more native to Linux".
 	- Eventually port GTK (and by extension fred) to Feral Waypoint.
 	- Syntax highlighting and correction
 	- Overall be better than gedit.
+(None of the weird open on different workspace thing.)